by Felice Hardy

 But that’s not the key factor for everyone.
 For parents, it can be a great way to keep children busy and grinning ear-to-ear in a healthy and active way.
 Others love nothing more than taking in a mighty mountain panorama on the sun terrace of a mountain restaurant, piping-hot gluhwein in hand.

-Shared enjoyment of the mountains can also bring couples closer together.
+It’s not a new idea: shared enjoyment of the slopes can bring couples closer together.
 I mean, why wouldn’t it?
-Only the most cold-hearted would fail to be seduced by log fires, stunning scenery, great food, and the constant exhilaration of carving down the slopes all on a daily basis.
+Only the most cold-hearted would fail to be seduced by log fires, stunning scenery, great food, and the constant exhilaration of carving down the hill all on a daily basis.

 Depending on what you’re looking for, there’ll be dozens of amazing ski destinations that fit the bill.
 But if romance is the name of the game and you want an Alpine setting that fits, there’s really only one option: Austria.